BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-11-19-switching-from-babel-to-swc.md

   </div>
 </div>

-When looking at the bundle size graph, the difference is actually quite small: using SWC without stripping PropTypes results in a bundle that is only slightly larger than our hybrid setup combining SWC and Babel.
+When looking at the bundle size graph, the difference is actually quite small (**1 MiB**): using SWC without stripping PropTypes results in a bundle that is only slightly larger than our hybrid setup combining SWC and Babel.
 On paper, this might suggest that the additional complexity is not strictly necessary.

 However, we deliberately chose to prioritize bundle size over development-time convenience.
 Production bundles are what ultimately get shipped to users, and keeping them as lean as possible is both a performance and a cleanliness concern.
 PropTypes are a development-time safety net; they provide no value in production and should not end up in the final bundle.
 Leaving them in, even with a marginal size impact, means knowingly shipping dead code.